 Did you know that the water in Iceland is one of the purest in the world??

-I’ve briefly mentioned this before, but keep in mind that if you go in winter time it can be especially hard to explore, considering just how short the days can be.
+Keep in mind that if you go to Iceland in winter time it can be especially hard to explore. that’s because winter days in Iceland are very short.

-A full day of fun in December can mean a good 3h and not much more than that.
+A full day of fun in December can mean a good 3h… and not much more.

-Keep that in mind, especially if you don’t have a lot of days to remain in the country.
+This little detail is especially important when you don’t have a lot of days to enjoy the country.

 LOL, LOL, and more and more LOL

 The plane wreck….

 Ok, don’t get me wrong, it is AMAZING and an absolute must-see if you are ever in Iceland.
 If I had to walk again to see it, I most certainly would.